 30. Allow Multiple Payment Methods

-With the proliferation of the commercial web has come the expansion of payment methods.
+As e-commerce shopping has become more popular, there has also been an expansion of payment methods.
 Open the gates as wide as possible and allow buyers to use any credit card, Paypal, Amazon, or any other forms of payment that are common within your niche.

-As eager as you are to capitalize on abandoned users, let’s be honest.
+As eager as you are to reel users back in, let’s be honest.
 There’s no such thing as 0% abandonment.
-Some customers will abandon their carts, and you’re going to have to accept it.
+Some e-commerce customers will abandon their carts, and you’re going to have to accept it.

-But don’t use this reality of life as an excuse to keep you from fighting for as many conversions as possible.
-You’re going to win some back, and it’s worth giving it all you’ve got.
+Don’t use it as an excuse to keep you from fighting for as many conversions as possible.
+You’re going to win some back, and it’s worth the effort.

 How have you reduced your shopping cart abandonment rates?